Harry Cory Wright: Hey, Charlie at the Eleven Gallery

 But if you are looking for a good number of these brief personal scenes you’ll probably find yourself unsatisfied.
 There are a grand total of six photographs: they are large, they fill the walls and their scale helps with the feeling of immersion.
 Yet there’s something disappointing about there only being six pieces to an exhibition, no matter the quality.
 Unless you are one of those people who are able to sincerely stare at a single piece of art for great lengths of time, this is only going to be something worth seeing during a lunch break, or if you’re just passing through the area.
 There’s not enough to go out of your way for, if you’re not truly interested.

-Harry Cory Wright: Hey, Charlie is at the Eleven Gallery until 7th September 2013, for further information visit here.
+Harry Cory Wright: Hey, Charlie is at the Eleven Gallery until 7th September 2013.
+For further information visit the gallery’s website here.